• Home

 A Sales Funnel Chart for Excel is a type of visualization that shows progress through a series of linear and interconnected stages that are aligned with the awareness, interest, desire, and action (AIDA) model.

-Businesses use the chart to show how the number of potential sales prospects gradually separate from buying customers.
+Businesses use the chart to show how the number of potential sales prospects gradually separates from buying customers.
 The declining number of participants at each stage is reflected by the size of sections in a Funnel Chart.

 By tracking the aforementioned process over time, you can set goals to have fewer people drop off at certain or all stages.